After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: Related Work

 \subsection{LLM-Driven User Behavior Simulation}

 Studying preference alignment at scale through real-world deployments is challenging due to privacy concerns and deployment costs.
 Recent work addresses this by using large language models to simulate human participants in high-fidelity virtual environments~\cite{park2023generative, park2024generative}.
+By maintaining persona profiles, memories, daily plans, and evolving interaction contexts, these generative agents can produce controlled and repeatable behavioral traces over longer time periods than are typically feasible in human-subject studies.
+Large-scale platforms such as OASIS further demonstrate that LLM agents can be situated within dynamic social environments to study population-level interaction patterns and emergent group behavior under controlled conditions~\cite{yang2024oasisopenagentsocial}.
 This capability is anchored in the concept of algorithmic fidelity~\cite{argyle2023out}, which posits that LLMs can mirror complex human demographic and psychological distributions to produce authentic interaction traces.
-For proactive assistants, LLM-driven simulators like GIDEA~\cite{gidea_imwut, gidea_sensys} leverage this fidelity to generate ``silicon samples,'' allowing researchers to explore the vast space of user-assistant interactions that would be logistically impossible to observe in the real world~\cite{lu2024proactive}.
+Studies of persona-conditioned simulation show that persona information can improve correspondence with human judgments and support structured value and reasoning profiles, including moral frameworks that generalize to unseen decision scenarios, although the resulting fidelity depends on how well the selected persona attributes capture actual human variation~\cite{hu2024quantifying, An2025MoralReason}.
+However, simulated behavior remains sensitive to the underlying model, persona construction, prompting strategy, environment design, and validation process.
+For proactive assistants, LLM-driven simulators like GIDEA~\cite{gidea_imwut, gidea_sensys} generate ``silicon samples,'' allowing researchers to explore the vast space of user-assistant interactions that would be logistically impossible to observe in the real world~\cite{lu2024proactive}. {More recently, ProPerSim simulates persona-conditioned daily activities and repeated assistant interventions, using longitudinal feedback to improve the timing and personalization of proactive recommendations~\cite{kim2025propersim}.
 By prioritizing preference robustness over physical robustness, these simulations provide a safe, scalable sandbox for testing how proactive assistants align with diverse human values before reaching a physical device.